Jeremiah Smith (American football): College career

+Freshman year

 In his college debut against the Akron Zips, Smith recorded six receptions for 92 yards and two touchdowns, leading the team in yardage to a 52–6 win.

 Smith was named Big Ten Conference Freshman of the Week after recording six touches for 102 yards and two touchdowns in a win against Michigan State.

 On January 1, 2025, Smith had 7 catches for 187 yards and 2 receiving touchdowns in an MVP performance against the Oregon Ducks in the 2025 Rose Bowl.
 He was also named the Big Ten Freshman of the Year, Big Ten Receiver of the Year and selected as a first-team All-American by NCAA unofficial selectors, the USA Today and ESPN in 2024.
 Smith was the lead receiver during the Buckeyes' victory in the 2025 College Football Playoff National Championship, during which he set the FBS single-season record for receiving yards and touchdowns by a true freshman.

+Sophomore year

+In Week 2 of his sophomore season against Grambling State, Smith had 5 catches for 115 yards, along with 2 touchdowns.

+Against Penn State in Week 10, Smith made what was described as a "circus catch" against the Nittany Lions.
+On an 11-yard pass from quarterback Julian Sayin, Smith caught a tipped ball with one hand for a touchdown, a play that highlighted the Buckeyes' dominance in the 38-14 win.

+Junior year

+In Week 2 of his junior season against Texas, Smith had 8 catches for 164 yards, along with a touchdown.

+Against Kent State in Week 3, Smith caught a 23-yard pass from quarterback Julian Sayin, which led to him passing Michael Jenkins to become the Buckeyes' all-time leader in career receiving yards.

+Against Illinois in Week 4, Smith caught 12 passes for 217 yards and 4 touchdowns, his career best in all three categories.